DCS-training/TeachingDH/Instructors-helpers-material/Silent-Disco/Readme.md

 - At the beginning of the workshop, welcome attendees and point them to the Colab notebook.
 Remind them of the goal of the workshop and give a brief overview of its structure.
 - Some attendees may have difficulty opening the notebook, so make sure you're familiar with how to do this before you begin.
 - When responding to questions, avoid potentially discouraging language (e.g. "This is simple/easy/straightforward..." or "you should have no trouble at all...").
 Many learners from non-digital backgrounds have significant anxiety about their computational skills, and have likely encountered the "born-programmer" myth.
-It's important to create a supportive environment where making mistakes is part of the learning process.
+It's therefore important to create a supportive environment where making mistakes is part of the learning process.
 - Halfway through the workshop, you might want to ask how everyone is getting on and remind them that you're available for another X minutes to answer any questions.
 - At the end of the workshop, let attendees know that you're logging off, but that they will have access to all workshop materials, including the Github and Teams group, after the session concludes.